 The Board requires the management to review the implementation of internal control and risk management at the end of each year.
 Through an assessment of the Company and its subsidiaries conducted by a team of professionals on an ongoing basis, the management has determined whether the internal controls and risk management systems are able to meet the expected objectives, and has made recommendations for improving any control deficiency in the systems.

 EMOLUMENTS OF DIRECTORS

-In 2020, all Directors (other than executive director, Mr. Zhou Jin Hui) of the Company received emoluments for the year ended 31 December 2020.
+In 2021, all Directors of the Company received emoluments for the year ended 31 December 2021.
 Details of emoluments of Directors are set out in note 8 of the consolidated financial statements.

 APPOINTMENT OF DIRECTORS